caydeai/Skills/niche-scout/README.md

    - Go to [github.com/caydeai/skills](https://github.com/caydeai/skills)
    - Click the green **Code** button → **Download ZIP**
    - Extract the zip.
 Inside, find the `niche-scout/` folder.

-2. Zip just the `niche-scout/` folder (so the zip contains SKILL.md at the top level when extracted).
+2. Zip JUST the contents of `niche-scout/` (SKILL.md, README.md, examples/ folder) so the zip contains SKILL.md at the top level when extracted.
+   - **Important:** the zip should NOT contain a `niche-scout/` folder at the top level.
+Open the zip to verify SKILL.md is the first thing you see, not a folder.

-3. In Claude.ai, go to **Settings → Features**.
+3. In Claude.ai, go to **Settings → Capabilities**.

-4. Make sure **Code execution** is enabled.
+4. Confirm **Code execution and file creation** is enabled (required for skills).

-5. Find the **Custom Skills** section, click **Upload skill**, select your zip file.
+5. Scroll to the **Skills** section.
+Click the **Customize** link.

+6. In the Customize panel, click the **`+`** icon at the top of the Skills column.

+7. Select **Upload skill** and choose your `niche-scout.zip` file.

-6. The skill is now active in any new Claude conversation.
-Try saying: "Scout the [your niche] niche for me."
+8. The skill is now active.
+Try saying in a new conversation: "Scout the [your niche] niche for me."

 ---
 ### Install on Claude Code